MightyBurger/reemap/README.md

 The input remaps are implemented thoughtfully and from the perspective of using Reemap for video games.
 For example, the software will not cause keys to get stuck as you switch layers.
-This is an issue with some existing remap software, including X-Mouse.
+This is an issue with some existing remap software.

 Reemap does not support macros or any form of timed inputs.